tianyicui/gotgo/README.md

 How does it work?
 =================

-I have implemented a simple got compiler (called gotit, barring better ideas), which you pass the name of the got file you wish to compile.
+I have implemented a simple got compiler (called gotgo, barring better ideas), which you pass the name of the got file you wish to compile.
-Gotit will parse this file, and first generate a go file for the default types, which it will compile---to make sure it compiles, and so you can get easy and immediate feedback if you break something.
+Gotgo will parse this file, and first generate a go file for the default types, which it will compile---to make sure it compiles, and so you can get easy and immediate feedback if you break something.
 This is intended to make the "got" templating language itself closer to statically typed than cpp macros or C++ templates.
-It also means that any imports in your template must already be compiled when you run gotit.
+It also means that any imports in your template must already be compiled when you run gotgo.

-After compiling the template with its default types, a go program will be written (by gotit) which accepts as its arguments a list of parameter types and flags indicating any additional imports needed to define those types, which will first verify that its arguments satisfy the interface constraints in the package, and then will write to stdout a go file that can be compiled as that template package.
+After compiling the template with its default types, a go program will be written (by gotgo) which accepts as its arguments a list of parameter types and flags indicating any additional imports needed to define those types, which will first verify that its arguments satisfy the interface constraints in the package, and then will write to stdout a go file that can be compiled as that template package.

-A zeroconf go build system will need to track down and build imported packages, and in order to work with `gotit`, will need to know how to build templated packages.
+A zeroconf go build system will need to track down and build imported packages, and in order to work with `gotgo`, will need to know how to build templated packages.
 An helper for such a build system is provided in the gotimports.go program, which (non-recursively) generates any templated imports for a go source file.
-On the other hand, you can also write Makefile rules by hand, as I did for the `example.go` program which ships with gotit.
+On the other hand, you can also write Makefile rules by hand, as I did for the `example.go` program which ships with gotgo.

-Problems solved by gotit
+Problems solved by gotgo
 ------------------------

 - In go, there is no way to write a generic data structure, such as a